10 Questions All Beginning Dancers Ask

 She has cataloged the most often heard questions from thousands of student/parent school inquiries over the years.
 She shared her wisdom here, so that every dance student- children to adults- can find the perfect school and have a wonderful, rewarding learning experience.

-Excellence In Dance Instruction
+Excellence In Dance Instruction, no snootiness allowed :0

-Copyright 2016 All Rights Reserved
+Copyright 2023 All Rights Reserved